Tracking Chef

 Universal analytics was based on sessions, and once you passed the ga cookie id (i.e. client id) in the measurement protocol hit, then GA would match that hit to its corresponding “place”, but GA4 is built on events and not sessions, and this is why we pass to “tell” GA the session_id.

 Google hasn’t done the best job in terms of documentation on this one, to say the least.
-I went over the measurement protocol for GA 4 documentation and CTR+F’d for “session_id”, and came up short.
+I went over the GA 4 documentation for measurement protocol and CTR+F’d for “session_id”, and came up short.
 I was however able to find this release note from May ‘22 introducing the session_id param, and further exploration led me to this thread in which someone named Kevin from the Google Analytics API team acknowledges that Google needs to update their documentation on this matter (but can’t commit on a timeline).

-Se let me provide you guys with an answer on how to add session_id to GA4 measurement protocol (and from to take it from).
+So let me provide you guys with an answer on how to add session_id to GA4 measurement protocol (and where to take it from).
 According to Google: “In order for user activity to display in standard reports like Realtime, engagement_time_msec and session_id must be supplied as part of the params for an event.”

 This means that session_id should be part of the params array of the payload as such: